carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 If you would like to explore more the *Fence Divs* and othere cool Quarto functionalities check their [Divs and Spans documentation](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans).

 > ## Time to Commit!
-> Make sure to commit your changes to GitHub.
+> Make sure to render and then commit your changes to GitHub.
 Add your changed files and commit with the following message: "Added Formatting"
 {: .checklist}